ropensci/roweb3/content/blog/2022-02-18-ropensci-news-digest-february-2022/index.md

+### Other topics

+* [A Journey to gghdr](/blog/2022/02/15/gghdr) by Sayani Gupta. gghdr: An R package for graphing highest density regions in ggplot2.{{< figure src="opengraph.png" alt="" width="400" >}}

 ### Tech Notes

 * [A Blend of Package Build Failures](/blog/2022/01/31/package-build-failures) by Maëlle Salmon.
 Some common and less common problems we saw in logs of package and pkgdown website builds.

 * [pkgcheck now available as a GitHub action!](/blog/2022/02/01/pkgcheck-action) by Mark Padgham, and Jacob Wujciak-Jens.
-All packages submitted for peer-review with rOpenSci are checked by our
+All packages submitted for peer-review with rOpenSci are checked by our   pkgcheck package.
-pkgcheck package.
 This post describes a new GitHub action which can be used to run pkgcheck.
 .

 ## Use cases